Teaching Language Models to Self-Improve through Interactive Demonstrations: Effect of Weighted SL

 \section{Effect of Weighted SL}

-Besides balancing the training dataset, we also found it important to use a weighted cross-entropy loss to emphasize learning the improvement-related tokens ($x_{\mathrm{fb}}$ or $x_{\mathrm{up}}$) of each training sample.
+Besides balancing the training dataset, we also found it important to use a weighted cross-entropy loss to emphasize learning the improvement-related tokens ($x_i^{\mathrm{fb}}$ or $x_{i+1}^{\mathrm{att}}$) of each training sample.
 In \Cref{tbl:varying_w}, we find that using a weight too low ($w=1.0$) can result in the model rarely attempting to self-improve, while using a weight too high ($w=3.0$) does not result in better performance.
 We believe that this has a similar effect of adjusting $p$ in \Cref{subsec:Proportion of SI. training data}: some incentive is needed for the model to learn to self-improve, while too much emphasis on trying to self-improve can result in a worse performance.

-While we also experimented with alternatives such as masking easier tokens ($x_{\mathrm{init}}$), we believe there is a rich set of techniques that can be used to train the model to focus on harder inputs.
-This includes boosting algorithms \cite{adaboost,he2019gradient}, voting
+While we also experimented with alternatives such as masking easier tokens ($x_i^{\mathrm{att}}$ in a single-step improvement triplet), we believe there is a rich set of techniques that can be used to train the model to focus on harder inputs.
+This includes boosting algorithms \cite{adaboost,he2019gradient}, automatic loss reweighing methods \cite{kanai2023onevstherest,wang2022probabilistic,Wang2020Improving}, as well as importance-sampling based methods \cite{katharopoulos2019samples}.
+We leave this for future work as it is orthogonal to our main contributions.